Avenue of the Giants: Tree House

 Not a traditional tree house, this is actually a house that is, albeit partially, built within a giant redwood.

-Visible from the road, and with tours available, the front of this house is entered through the hollow trunk of a still-living tree.
-The front door and windows are clearly visible to passers-by, and the rest of the house adjoins the rear of the tree in a more traditional style.
+Visible from the road, and with tours available, the front of the house is entered through the hollow trunk of a still-living tree.
+The front door and windows are clearly visible to passersby, and the rest of the house adjoins the rear of the tree in a more traditional style.

 Eel River and South Fork

 The Eel River is the third largest river in California.
 It carves deep canyons down great mountains, through flat valleys, and past ancient redwood forests.
-The Avenue of the Giants follows the South Fork of the river, but also includes the branching of the South and Main forks to its north.
+The Avenue of the Giants mainly follows the South Fork of the river, but does pass the confluence of the South and Main forks near its northern terminus.

 History

 The Avenue of the Giants was part of U.S. Route 101 until a freeway bypass was completed on August 27, 1960, assuming the 101 designation.
 The Avenue was then designated as CA Route 254 by Assembly Concurrent Resolution 10.